dan1elhughes/vickyhughes.co.uk/content/portfolio/digital-portraits/index.md

 I use portraits to explore textures and techniques, in Procreate on the iPad Pro.

 ![](./procreategirl1.JPG)
-A "draw this in your style" challenge by Auna Amire.
+My response to a "draw this in your style" challenge, hosted by Auna Amire.

 ![](./procreategirl2.JPG)